jupyterlab/jupyter-ai/packages/jupyter-ai-module-cookiecutter/README.md

 pip install cookiecutter
 ```

-Then run, from the project root:
+Then from the project root, run these commands:

 ```
 cd packages/